PureStorage-OpenConnect/openstack-docs/source/horizon/overview/section_horizon-overview.rst

 .. tip::

-    By installing the Pure Storage Horizon Plugin is it possible to expose greater detail regarding Pure Storage backend array utilization statistics as well as per-volume statistics.
+    By installing the Everpure Horizon Plugin is it possible to expose greater detail regarding Everpure backend array utilization statistics as well as per-volume statistics.

 .. note::

-    Currently the Pure Storage Horizon Plugin only provides support for FlashArrays configured under the Cinder project.
+    Currently the Everpure Horizon Plugin only provides support for FlashArrays configured under the Cinder project.